dongguaguaguagua/zhihu_obsidian/README.md

 The plugin also support adding your favorate cover to the article.
 Just add `cover` entry to properties and select pictures using `[[img]]` syntax.
 Like that

 ![cover_example](./imgs/cover_example.jpg)

+### Table of contents

+Add `toc` entry to frontmatter, and ensure it is not empty, then table of content will be generated.

+For example, `toc` can be `True` or `1`.

+If you don't add `toc`, then the table of content will not be generated.

 ## Contribution